codr7/shi/README.md

 C
 ```
-fact 119616763
+fact 1357571091
-fib1 1586808736
+fib1 1370970198
-fib2 93682570
+fib2 1486216493
 ```

 Java
 ```
-fact 1189205254
+fact 1064277762
-fib1 1131634588
+fib1 1011048014
-fib2 1193296976
+fib2 922161095
 ```

 ## Language
 The language implemented out of the box is a strictly prefix, dynamically typed scripting language.
-The syntax is easy to replace/extend without touching other parts of the implementation.
+The syntax is designed to be easy to replace/extend without touching other parts of the implementation.

 ```
 method fib (n Int)